tholzgang/Caritas-Challenge/README.md

-# 24 hour care

-A project started at the [Hack4SocialGood hackathon](https://bd.hack4socialgood.ch/project/2) on December 11, 2020.

-### Outputs

-We have during the hackathon briefly evaluated several possible platforms for further development of an online solution for Care givers.
-We consider open source, strong security, data integration, and privacy protection measures to be key characteristics of a successful direction going forward.

-Our solution (and the tool it is made with) includes:

-- Prototype website with recommendation of navigation (Wix)
-- Analysis of the context and recommendation of workflow (Invision)
-- Mock up of a data structure and process model (Airtable)
-- Personas and Design Thinking template with empathy map (Powerpoint)
-- Requirements mapping and outline with [further recommendations](https://github.com/tholzgang/Caritas-Challenge/issues/7) (GitHub)

 # Challenge statement

 This is the challenge provided by Caritas.
 See also supporting slides [in English](https://docs.google.com/presentation/d/e/2PACX-1vSJkwsOtF4v_8h6DjkaMr30VKe6jX8IQXF4AqnLo9cgFIFXUSWAOyyW5VVJpI7cCaeKJCghfb2T_EGr/pub?start=false&loop=false&delayms=3000#slide=id.ga817c7213e_2_383) and [in German](./Hack4SocialGood.pptx) ([Drive](https://docs.google.com/presentation/d/e/2PACX-1vSdyoTcFtARym-QiHLWjti3-hssEx44Kpe1WeOV65p5XKF-T2LoFjB4vbGjz9mWuOpywlg08Kk2ZtpN/pub?start=false&loop=false&delayms=3000#slide=id.gaf0f05dd95_0_742)).